richardnunes/animals/testing-with-rtl/1.basic-component/README.md

 ## Queries

-Queries are types of methods that RTL gives us to find elements on the page such as `get`, `find`, `query`.
+Queries such as `get`, `find` and `query` allow us to find elements on the page.
 The difference between them is whether the query will throw an error if no element is found or if it will return a Promise and retry.
-Depending on what page content we select, different queries may be more or less appropriate.

 A [priority guide](https://testing-library.com/docs/queries/about/#priority) recommends on how to make use of semantic queries to test your components in the most accessible way: